The-General-T/The-General-T/README.md

 ## 🌱 Current Focus

-- 🔭 Working on Savline Network!
-Consisting of several different servers including Minecraft and Grand Theft Auto.
+- 🔭 Working as much as I can, doing side projects often!
 - 📖 Learning System Administration.

 ---